gygabor/zerda-exam-html-css/README.md

 ### Explain the difference between `display: block` and `display: inline` in CSS!
 What is `display: inline-block`?
 #### Your answer: [2p]

+Answer:

+display: block: It occupies the whole space of it's parent element.
+It starts in a new line and stretches out left and right as far as it can.

+display: inline: It can wrap some text inside the paragraph without disturbing the flow.

+display: inline-block: It generates a block inside the paragraph or text.
+The contant is flowed around it.

 ### What is the difference between a `<section>` and an `<article>` element?
 Name one good example of using an `<article>`.
 #### Your answer: [2p]

+Answer:

+<section>: It represents a generic section of a document.
+Mostly thematic grouping of the content.

+<article>: It represents a self-contained part of the document.
+It can be a blog entry, forum post, magazine or newspaper article.